fernando-duarte/X17A5/README.md

 # X-17A-5 Optical Character Recognition (OCR)

 ## 1	Introduction
 The project runs on Amazon Web Services (AWS) in a SageMaker instance.
-The scripts scrape the SEC for X-17A-5 filings and perform OCR through Amazon Textract, storing balance sheet information from files into corresponding s3 buckets.
+The scripts scrape the SEC for X-17A-5 filings and perform OCR through Amazon Textract, storing balance sheet information from files into s3 buckets.

 ## 2	Software Dependencies
 *	Python 3.6 (libraries boto3, bs4, textract-trp)